jakebullet70/OctoTouchController/README.md

 ### Features
-Supports Android 4.X to about Android V9.0
+Supports Android 4.X to about Android V9.0 or 10 or 11...
 Native Android app, not a re-packaged web app
 Complete support for OctoKlipper (V2.X)
 Portrait or landscape modes